 Principles of Radiography

 This course is designed to establish a knowledge base in factors that govern and influence the production and recording of radiographic images for patient simulation, treatment planning, and treatment verification in radiation oncology.
 Radiation oncology imaging equipment and related devices will be emphasized.
-Class demonstrations/labs are used to demonstrate the application of theory.

 This course is designed to present basic concepts and principles of radiation biology.
-The interactions of radiation with cells, tissues and the body as a whole and resultant biophysical event will be presented.
+The interactions of radiation with cells, tissues and the body and resultant biophysical event will be presented.
 Discussion of the theories and principles of tolerance dose, time-dose relationships, fractionation schemes, and the relationship to the clinical practice of radiation therapy will be discussed, examined, and evaluated.

 Introduction to Radiation Therapy I-II

-Clinical Radiation Oncology I-II
+Clinical Radiation Oncology I-II / Board Review

 Treatment Planning I-II